I shoot, produce, edit, and tell stories.

 My work has been featured on CNN, MSNBC, Washington Post, AJ+, and more.
-While I am extremely hands-on with my work, I also fell in love with teaching as an adjunct lecturer for Medill School of Journalism at my alma mater, Northwestern University.
+While I'm passionate about being hands-on with my work, I also fell in love with teaching as an adjunct lecturer for Medill School of Journalism at my alma mater, Northwestern University.

 You can view my resume here.